Skin can become blistered following a severe sunburn.

 • Drink a lot of fluids.

 Prevention is very important.
-To reduce risk of skin cancer later in life, sunburns should be prevented.
+To reduce your risk of skin cancer later in life, sunburns should be prevented.

 Treatments